Arnault of Zwolle's lute design;

 Stephano di Giovanni (Sassetta)(c.
 1392 - 1450) Virgin & Child c.
 1400.
 Louvre, Paris

-And another image from Leon Cathedral in Spain, of c.1440, almost exactly the date of Arnault's drawing.
+And another image from a triptych by Goswijn van der Weyden now in Burgos Cathedral, Spain, c.1440, almost exactly the date of Arnault's drawing.

 Another pairing of lute and gittern occurs in this altapiece by Pera Sera.
 The lute is a classic of the type and could be the model for my revised version of Arnault (apart from the second rose).